devdusija/task-manager-api/readme.md

 2. Add pagination support for listing tasks.
 3. Integrate a persistent database for storing tasks.
 4. Implement filtering and sorting options for task retrieval.
-5. Feel free to contribute to the project by making improvements or suggesting new features.